balajeerc/balajeerc.github.io/_posts/2019-01-01-Lessons-Learnt-Last-Year.md

 ## Lesson 1: Typesafety is Indispensable

- I'll probably write a longer post on this, but long story short, am never picking a language without compile time typesafety if I have a choice.
+ I'll probably write a longer post on this, but long story short, am never picking a language without compile time type checking if I have a choice.

 ## Lesson 2: Learn to Stop Worrying and Love SQL